sugarcrm/candybean/README.md

 Components
 ----------
 Candybean is a collection of components that fosters test automation.
-Below is a list of components for the project:
+Below is a list of those components:

 * Automation: contains functionality that automates application interaction
 * Element: contains functionality that encapsulates and automates component/element; applications contains elements